tabalren/FinTech-Class/README.md

 # Forecasting the Value of the Japanese Yen vs USD
 #### In this notebook we will load historical Dollar-Yen exchange rate futures data and apply time series analysis and modeling to determine whether there is any predictable behaviour.
-Refers to the .ipynb file for detailed code.
+Refer to the .ipynb file for detailed code.
 The below will showcase the visualizations, plots and overall conclusions.

 #### Return Forecasting: Initial Time-Series Plotting

 ![](images/timeseriesplot.png)

-##### Based on the graph, it appears there is a general trend upward and there may be some seasonality over a period of 16 years (1996 to 2012).
+##### Based on the above plot, it appears there is a general trend upward and there may be some seasonality over a period of 16 years (1996 to 2012).

 ### Decomposition Using Hodrick-Prescott Filter
 #### We will now decompose the settle price into a trend and noise.